hoangduytran/blender-manual/manual/editors/dope_sheet/introduction.rst

 Only Show Errors
    Only include curves and drivers that are disabled or have errors.
    Useful for debugging.

-F-Curve Name Filter
-   Fuzzy/Multi-Word name filtering matches word snippets/partial words, instead of having to match everything.
-It breaks down the search text based on whitespace placement. e.g. "lo ro" will filter all location and rotation, while "lc rt" will *not* work.

 Filter by Type
    Filter curves by property type.